Ylianst/MeshCentral/docs/docs/meshcentral/config.md

           ],
           "description": "The HTTP proxy to use when contacting the time stamping server, if false, no proxy is used.
 By default, the npmproxy value is used."
         },
+        "lockAgentDownload": {
+          "type": "boolean",
+          "default": false,
+          "description": "When enabled, MeshCentral will block all downloads of MeshAgent including install scripts, if the user is not logged in"
+        },
         "ignoreAgentHashCheck": {
           "type": [
             "boolean",